OptimalBits/bull/README.md

 Defines a processing function for the jobs placed into a given Queue.

-The callback is called everytime a job is placed in the queue and provides an instance of the job and a done callback to be called after the job has been completed.
-If done can be called providing an Error instance to signal that the job did not complete successfully.
+The callback is called everytime a job is placed in the queue and provides an instance of the job and a `done` callback to be called after the job has been completed. `done` can be called providing an Error instance to signal that the job did not complete successfully.
+It also accepts a result as second argument (e.g.: `done(null, result);`) which gets passed as a second argument to the "completed" event.

 You can specify a concurrency.
 Bull will then call you handler in parallel respecting this max number.